 Why Are Decades-Old Cosmetic Injections Causing Problems Now?

-"I was told the only option for my silicone is a major surgery with large incisions and scarring.
+"I was told the primary option for my silicone is a major surgery with large incisions and scarring.
 Is there really no other way?"
 At FILLER REVISION, permanent filler removal is one of our most critical specializations.
-Patients arrive after being told wide excision is their only option — a prospect that terrifies them with its scarring, tissue sacrifice, and prolonged recovery.
+Patients arrive after being told wide excision is their primary option — a prospect that terrifies them with its scarring, tissue sacrifice, and prolonged recovery.
 In our experience treating hundreds of permanent filler cases, ultrasound-guided minimally invasive extraction provides a viable, tissue-sparing alternative for the majority of these patients.

-These substances — liquid silicone, PAAG, paraffin wax, and other permanent fillers — were injected into the face, nose, chin, forehead, and even the chest decades ago, marketed as long-lasting beauty solutions.
+These substances — liquid silicone, PAAG (Polyacrylamide Hydrogel), paraffin wax, and other permanent fillers — were injected into the face, nose, chin, forehead, and even the chest decades ago, marketed as long-lasting beauty solutions.
 A comprehensive review of adverse reactions to injectable soft tissue fillers documented the full spectrum of permanent filler complications, from granulomas to tissue necrosis (Requena et al., 2011).
 Now, a growing number of patients are confronting serious complications: recurrent inflammation, filler migration, granuloma formation, and in severe cases, tissue necrosis.

 Key Insight: At FILLER REVISION, we see this pattern regularly — permanent filler problems do not "fade with time."
 As tissues age, gravity takes effect, and the immune system fluctuates, complications from these materials tend to worsen progressively.
 Early intervention produces better outcomes than waiting.